Mahesh0253/Media-Search-bot/README.md

 ## [Media Search bot](https://github.com/Mahesh0253/Media-Search-bot)

-* Index channel files for inline search.
+* Index channel/group files for inline search.
-* When you going to post file on telegram channel this bot will save that in database, So you and your subscribers can easily search that in inline mode.
+* When you going to post file on telegram channel/group this bot will save that in database, So you can search that easily in inline mode.
 * This bot supports document, video and audio file formats with caption.

 ### Installation